 Williams syndrome is a rare genetic disorder that affects a child's growth, physical appearance, and cognitive development.
 People who have Williams syndrome are missing genetic material from chromosome 7, including the gene elastin.
 This gene's protein product gives blood vessels the stretchiness and strength required to withstand a lifetime of use.
 The elastin protein is made only during embryonic development and childhood, when blood vessels are formed.
-Because they lack the elastin protein, people with Williams Syndrome have disorders of the circulatory system and heart defects.
+Because they lack the elastin protein, people with Williams Syndrome have disorders of the circulatory system and heart.

 How do people get Williams syndrome?

 A deletion is caused by a break in the DNA molecule that makes up a chromosome.
 In most cases, the chromosome break occurs while the sperm or egg cell (the male or female gamete) is developing.
 When this gamete is fertilized, the child will develop Williams syndrome.
-The parent, however, does not have the break in any other cells of the body and does not have the syndrome.
+The parent, however, does not have the break in any other cells and does not have the syndrome.
 In fact, the break is usually such a rare event that it is very unlikely to happen again if the parent has another child.

 What are the symptoms of Williams syndrome?

-Other symptoms include: low birth weight, failure to gain weight appropriately, kidney abnormalities, and low muscle tone.
+Other symptoms include low birth weight, failure to gain weight appropriately, kidney abnormalities, and low muscle tone.

-People with this syndrome also exhibit characteristic behaviors, such as hypersensitivity to loud noises and an overly outgoing personality.
+People with this syndrome also exhibit characteristic behaviors, such as hypersensitivity to loud noises and an outgoing personality.